WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics.md

 **Teaching tips**:
 * Give students 3 minutes to find an example of an SPA (give them hints if they need it, but this activity should demonstrate that they're more common than we may be making it seem).
 * Elicit responses before moving on.
-Correct examples that are not SPAs
+Correct examples that are not SPAs.

 </aside>